 Daniel Sabzghabaei (ASCAP) is a composer and vocalist whose work aims to emphasize the malleability of time and how we experience it, not just in the concert hall but in everyday life as well.
-His music has been presented by professional and amateur organizations alike, including: Hong Kong’s Intimacy of Creativity Festival, the New York Festival of Song, Dallas’ premier new music ensemble Voices of Change, the Busan Choral Festival, Korea’s Ansan City Choir, Minneapolis’ Magpies & Ravens, Pittsburgh-based OvreArts, and Ukraine’s Kharkov Academic Youth Orchestra to name a few.
+His music has been performed and commissioned by professional and amateur organizations alike, including: Hong Kong’s Intimacy of Creativity Festival, the New York Festival of Song, Minnesota’s VocalEssence, Dallas’ Voices of Change, The Esoterics, the Busan Choral Festival, Korea’s Ansan City Choir, Minneapolis’ Magpies & Ravens, Romania’s ICon Arts Festival, Festivalul Internațional Craiova Muzicală, Pittsburgh-based OvreArts, and Ukraine’s Kharkov Academic Youth Orchestra to name a few.
 As of late, Daniel has been increasingly interested in his Persian heritage, seriously studying and taking inspiration from Persian melodic and rhythmic systems, Persian folk music, and Persian art and poetry.

 Daniel is a serious and devoted collaborator in multidisciplinary works, recently working with playwright Dr. Andrew Harris on his new play The Lady Revealed which premiered April 2013, was given two workshop performances in Dallas at Theatre Three, was read in London at the Tristan Bates Theater by members of the Royal Shakespeare Company, and was given a workshop performance in NYC in March 2015 at the New Dramatists.This led to another collaboration with Harris, resulting in a new score for the beloved play Doubt: A Parable under the direction of Harris.
 Outside of the stage, Daniel has also scored video games, successfully working with SMU’s prestigious Guildhall program to collaborate with teams on new projects.

 As a performer, Daniel has been singing since he was a young boy and regularly performs as a choral and solo vocalist, working in various churches across DFW and recently Baltimore.
-While at UNT, he was a member of the the UNT Grand Chorus who, along with the UNT Symphony Orchestra, premiered Jake Heggie’s new piece Ahab’s Symphony for choir and orchestra in 2013.
 Daniel is also a new music advocate, having premiered multiple new works by students and professional composers while at UNT, including the North American premier of Czech composer Ivo Medek’s opera The Cage Affair, in which he played the role of John Cage.
 Daniel made his international debut at the 2017 Intimacy of Creativity festival, performing selections from his cycle Four Glimpses of Desire.